Ranawaqas323421/terraform-S3-bucket/README.md

 4. Format Terraform Files
 terraform fmt -recursive

-5. Validate Configuration
+5. Validate the Configuration
 terraform validate

 6. Review the Terraform Plan
 terraform plan

-7. Create the Infrastructure
+7. Apply the Configuration
 terraform apply

-Enter yes when Terraform asks for confirmation.
+Terraform will ask for confirmation before creating the infrastructure.

 📤 Terraform Outputs

-After deployment, you can view the outputs with:
+After deployment, view the Terraform outputs using:

 terraform output

-The project provides information such as:
+The project provides outputs such as:

 bucket_name
 bucket_arn

+These outputs provide useful information about the created S3 bucket.

 🗑️ Destroy Infrastructure